The best places in Mexico to live as expat

 Like Puerto Vallarta, San Miguel is home to thousands of expats from all over the world.
 Here you can get by in English if you want, or speak Spanish if you prefer.
 If you greet folks in Spanish when you enter a shop, they continue in that language unless you decide otherwise.

-And most North Americans love its high-desert climate, with warm days and cool nights most of the year, so it’s not surprising that of 140,000 people living in the metropolitan area, it is estimated that around 10,000 are expats.
+Most North Americans love its high-desert climate, with warm days and cool nights most of the year, so it’s not surprising that of 140,000 people living in the metropolitan area, it is estimated that around 10,000 are expats.

 There’s no international airport right in San Miguel, so choose from two in the region: León, which is about two hours away, and Querétaro, about an hour.
 Or if you prefer, just fly into Mexico City, three hours away, and take the bus to San Miguel.